gorillakush0118/mind-seller/README.md

 ```

 Encrypted marketplace for trading ideas and intellectual property.
 Private by design.
-On-chain by default.
+On-chain by default

 ⸻